2lambda123/ethereum-solidity/docs/smtchecker.rst

 There is no precise heuristic on how and when to split verification targets, but it can be useful especially when dealing with large contracts.

-Proved Targets
+Proved Safe Targets
 ==============

-If there are any proved targets, the SMTChecker issues one warning per engine stating how many targets were proved.
-If the user wishes to see all the specific proved targets, the CLI option ``--model-checker-show-proved`` and the JSON option ``settings.modelChecker.showProved = true`` can be used.
+If there are any proved safe targets, the SMTChecker issues one warning per engine stating how many targets were proved safe.
+If the user wishes to see all the specific proved safe targets, the CLI option ``--model-checker-show-proved-safe`` and the JSON option ``settings.modelChecker.showProvedSafe = true`` can be used.

 Unproved Targets
 ================